MarsBased/marsbased-website-old/_posts/2015-12-07-How-to-Handle-Client-Work-Remotely-Our-Communication-Stack.markdown

 <img src="/images/blog/post27a.png" alt="Overview of Basecamp" title="Overview of Basecamp" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>This is how a Project looks like on Basecamp</small></p>

-<a href="http://www.basecamp.com" title="Basecamp" target="_blank">Basecamp</a> is an online collaboration tool for team management.
-The reason why we like Basecamp so much is because they’re the creators of the framework Ruby on Rails and the writers of two really inspirational books we identify ourselves a lot with, both as individuals and as a company: <a href="https://37signals.com/rework/" title="Rework" target="_blank">Rework</a> and <a href="https://37signals.com/remote/" title="Remote: No Office Required" target="_blank">Remote: No Office Required</a>.
+<a href="http://www.basecamp.com" title="Basecamp" target="_blank" rel="nofollow">Basecamp</a> is an online collaboration tool for team management.
+The reason why we like Basecamp so much is because they’re the creators of the framework Ruby on Rails and the writers of two really inspirational books we identify ourselves a lot with, both as individuals and as a company: <a href="https://37signals.com/rework/" title="Rework" target="_blank" rel="nofollow">Rework</a> and <a href="https://37signals.com/remote/" title="Remote: No Office Required" target="_blank" rel="nofollow">Remote: No Office Required</a>.

 Basecamp focuses on simplicity to provide a solid tool that allows the management of almost any team.
 In fact, we don’t use it only for our internal team, but we also manage our client work.